Framer Motion: Complete React & Next.js Guide 2026

 TypeScript✅ First-classN/A✅ First-class⚠️ @types package

 When to choose Framer Motion: You need exit animations, layout animations, or gesture support without writing imperative code.
-The declarative API integrates naturally with React’s component model.

 When to choose alternatives: